 When the Sheriff Comes for You

-If the landlord wins the eviction lawsuit against you, he or she cannot simply come in and place your things on the street outside the place.
-Instead, the landlord must go to the local sheriff with the court order, pay a fee, and have the sheriff come remove you.
+If the landlord wins the eviction lawsuit against you, they cannot simply come in and place your things on the street outside the place.
+Instead, the landlord must go to the local sheriff with a court order, pay a fee, and have the sheriff come remove you.

 An Attorney Can Help With Your Tenant Eviction Concerns

 If you're facing eviction, it may feel like the landlord controls the situation.
-But this isn't the case -- you have certain rights and your landlord must follow specific procedures in order to follow through with an eviction.
+This isn't always the case.
+You have certain rights and your landlord must follow specific procedures to follow through with an eviction.
 A local landlord-tenant law attorney can help review your situation and ensure that your rights are protected.